cms-analysis/CombineHarvester/HIG16044/input/VHbbInstructions.md

 - `--zero_out_low`: sets the bin contents in some of the SR bins to 0 (for the purpose of making yield tables).
 Off by default.

 ## Setting up workspaces
+**Note: from this point on make sure to have called `ulimit -s unlimited` in your shell since logging in.
+Otherwise any of these manipulations might lead to a seg fault**

 To create workspaces for every combination of regions the cards have been written out for in the previous step: